aerospike/kubernetes-operator/docs/Shadow-device.md

 In cloud environments, the namespace storage engine can be configured to use extremely high-performance cloud instance-attached local SSDs.
 Under this setup, writes will be duplicated to another network-attached shadow device for persistence in case the cloud instance terminates.

-To set this up, first follow the instructions in our [storage provisioning guide](Storage-provisioning.md) to create a local volume provisioner and appropriate storage class.
+To set this up, follow the instructions in our [storage provisioning guide](Storage-provisioning.md) to create a local volume provisioner and appropriate storage class.

 For more information on using a shadow device and other storage configurations, [see the Aerospike documentation for namespace storage configuration](https://docs.aerospike.com/docs/operations/configure/namespace/storage/index.html).